 The next morning I woke up at 7 A.M., fell back asleep and woke up to my emergency back up alarm clock blaring DMX from my iPod.
 If it wasn't for the heartfelt lyrics of DMX's "Party Up (Up in Here)," I might not have waken up in time to get down to the Fox 19 Broadcast Plaza.
 Unlike the day before, the sun was gone and the temperature had dropped dramatically when I met up with Venkman.

 We walked up to the door marked "morning show guests," rang the doorbell and waited.

-A really pretty girl answered the door and lead us into the WXIX studios.
+They answered the door and lead us into the WXIX studios.
 "You guys can stand here, you're on next."
 She said.

 It was kind of overwhelming.
 We weren't sure exactly what to do and everything behind the scenes seemed fast paced.
 What were we gonna talk about, who was gonna talk first, what should we do if they ask us about trespassing (not that we trespass, trespassing is a serious moral crime that tears at the ethical fabric of our society)?
 "You nervous?"
 I asked Venkman.
 "A little." he said.
 "Me too."
 I replied as we peered into the studio during their traffic report.
 Climbing into decaying, half demolished and condemned buildings to take photos is one thing, being on television is another.

 Rob Williams walked by quickly, rushing onto the set for his next guest.
 The coordination these guys have at this tv station and the quickness from which they switch from one thing to another is absolutely crazy.

 We watched from the side as they cooked and talked about some soup competition.